 Meyer will invest approximately $3.55 million to advance our vision of eliminating predictable gaps and increasing opportunity for priority students in Oregon’s public schools.

 This is the third round of annual funding for the Equitable Education portfolio.
 At the end of 2018, we awarded 40 grants out of 99 competitive applications.
 These grants reflected a mix of rural and urban organizations offering both a vision and approach to directly address educational disparities.
-Of primary importance was their collective belief that for Oregon to flourish, each student — regardless of race, ethnicity, family income, geography, disability, sexual, gender identity or language — must have the opportunity to succeed in school.
+Of primary importance was their collective belief that for Oregon to flourish, each student — regardless of race, ethnicity, family income, geography, disability, sexuality, gender identity or language — must have the opportunity to succeed in school.
 We are excited to see how this work flourishes over the next few years!

 The Equitable Education portfolio will begin accepting applications on April 15, with a deadline of 5 p.m., on May 15, to accomplish one of the following Equitable Education funding goals:

 - Advance education equity through systems- and policy-level change